brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - PWM fan pin header is not the expected type.
 It has a peg for alignment and the latch mechanism in the back is shorter than expected.

 # PCB Layout
 - Improve thermal pad connections.
-Too hard to solder large components to the board.
+Too hard to solder large components to the board without the hot plate.
   - Inductors
   - Output capacitors (through hole)
 - Don't put components right next to pins you may need to rework.
 It's hard to get a soldering iron in there.
 - USB C connector sticks too far through the board.
 Had to raise it up for the inductor to lay flat beneath it.
 Maybe switch to SMD USB micro B?
 - Try and get as many components on the top of the board as possible.
 Soldering rework is a *nightmare* once the inductors go on the back.
+- Shrink the SOT-23-5 package to the standard layout side.
+The hand soldering pad sizing is excessive.
+- Improve copper pour coverage for high voltage input

+# PCB Design
+- Manually add the fiducials for manufacturing tooling.
+I want to control their location.
+- Specify serial location for JLC.

 # General Notes
 - Output capacitors should be same height or shorter than inductors.
 You can't lay it flat on the back without it feeling unstable.
 - Might need Kapton tape to prevent shorting heatsink to through hole capacitor leads.
+- Need to add mount holes or plan out mounting situation with final inverter packaging.

 # Design Faults
 - Failed to connect all 1.1V rail pins together.
+This prevents the RP2040 from booting.
 - Pretty certain I screwed up the USB connection by routing it all the way over to the other side of the board.
 What I should have done is stuck with a surface mount USB micro B connector, kept the traces short, and moved the connector near the RP2040.
 Specifically I'm thinking next to the lower left ground terminal.